 Pneumonectomy which is directly caused by smoking tobacco or use of other drugs not prescribed by a doctor is excluded.

-Prostate cancer - advancement
+Prostate cancer - early stage

-The tumour is located within the prostate gland and is histologically described as TNM Classification T1a, T1b or T1c or characterised by a Gleason Score of 2, 3, 4 or 5.
+A tumour located within the prostate gland and histologically described as TNM classification T1 (including T1a, T1b and T1c) with a Gleason score of 5 or less.

-Prostate cancer - major treatment
+Prostate cancer - with major treatment